Everduin94/flotes-blog/src/pages/posts/independent-vs-company.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: 'Independent Software Developer vs Fortune 500 Software Engineer'
 pubDate: 02-08-2023
-description: 'The differences between being independent and at a company.
+description: 'The differences between developing independently and at a company.
 My opinions on software development, and how I got here'
 metaDescription: 'Software development is filled with methodologies, best practices, and advice.
-Often, what works for a single independent developer, a small team, and a large company; may vary significantly'
+Often, what works for a developer working independently, a small team, and a large company; may vary significantly'
 author: 'Flotes'
 metaType: 'article'
 metaPath: 'independent-vs-company'